LucaUZH/Chromatin-Accessibility-Atlas/README.md

   - 10_Formatting_and_Merging: BED files to initial Seurat files for analysis
   - 11_Complete_Analysis: Dimension reduction, Gen actitivty, CRE's, Motifs, TF
   - 12_Azimuth_Adipose_Tissue: Example for Azimuth on adipose datasets

+Results
+  Contains diagrams and notebook for the results of the merged object contatainig the first 20 datasets